1. Blog

 An introduction to zero-knowledge machine learning (ZKML)

-Zero-Knowledge machine learning (ZKML) is a field of research and development that has been making waves in cryptography circles recently.
+Zero-knowledge machine learning (ZKML) is a field of research and development that has been making waves in cryptography circles recently.
 But what is it and why is it useful?
 First, let's break down the term into its two constituents and explain what they are.

 What is ZK?

-A zero-knowledge proof is a cryptographic protocol in which one party, the prover, can prove to another party, the verifier, that a given statement is true, without revealing any additional information beyond the fact that the statement is true.
-It is an area of study that has been making great progress on all fronts, from research to protocol implementations and applications.
+A zero-knowledge (ZK) proof is a cryptographic protocol in which one party, the prover, can prove to another party, the verifier, that a given statement is true, without revealing any additional information beyond the fact that the statement is true.
+It is an area of study that has been making great progress on several fronts, from research to protocol implementations and applications.

 The two main “primitives” (or, building blocks) that ZK brings to the table are the ability to create proofs of computational integrity for a set of given computations, where the proof is significantly easier to verify than it is to perform the computation itself.
 (We call this property “succinctness.”)
 ZK proofs also provide the option to hide parts of said computation whilst preserving computational correctness.
 (We call this property “zero-knowledge.”)

-Generating zero-knowledge proofs is very computationally intensive, about 100 times as expensive as the original computation.
+Generating zero-knowledge proofs is very computationally intensive, many times as expensive as the original computation.
 This means that there are some computations for which it is infeasible to compute zero-knowledge proofs because the time it'd take to create them on the best hardware available makes them impractical.
 However, advancements in the field of cryptography, hardware, and distributed systems in recent years have allowed zero-knowledge proofs to become feasible for ever more intensive computations.
 These advancements have allowed for the creation of protocols that can use proofs of intensive computations, thus expanding the design space for new applications.

 ZK Use Cases

 Zero-knowledge cryptography is one of the most popular technologies in the Web3 space since it allows developers to build scalable and/or private applications.
-Here are a few examples of how it is being used in practice (though note that many of these projects are works-in-progress):

 Machine learning